V4Fire/Core/src/core/request/README.md

 # core/request

-This module provides API for executing asynchronous remote request using AJAX and similar techniques.
+This module provides API to request/submit data using AJAX and similar techniques.

 ```js
 import request from 'core/request';